ORDER OF RECEIVERSHIP

 (c) Petition.
-If a lawyer has been transferred to incapacity inactive status, has disappeared or died, or has been suspended or disbarred, and no partner, personal representative or other responsible party capable of conducting the lawyer's affairs is known to exist, disciplinary counsel shall petition the Supreme Court for an order of receivership appointing the receiver to inventory the files of the inactive, disappeared, deceased, suspended or disbarred lawyer and to take action as appropriate to protect the interests of the lawyer and the lawyer's clients.
+If a lawyer has been transferred to incapacity inactive status, has disappeared or died, has been suspended or disbarred, or other sufficient reason exists and no partner, personal representative or other responsible party capable of conducting the lawyer's affairs is known to exist, disciplinary counsel shall petition the Supreme Court for an order of receivership appointing the receiver to inventory the files of the inactive, disappeared, deceased, suspended or disbarred lawyer and to take action as appropriate to protect the interests of the lawyer and the lawyer's clients.
+Commission counsel may petition the Supreme Court for the order of receivership in cases where there are no issues involving discipline.
 If the Supreme Court determines that a lawyer suffers from a physical or mental condition that adversely affects the lawyer's ability to practice law but decides that a transfer to incapacity inactive status is not warranted, it may appoint the receiver to protect clients' interests.
 The order of receivership shall be public.

 (d) Duties.
 The receiver shall: